What deserves to be remembered in your neighborhood?

 community art monument

 We invite people to reimagine how we honor our shared history.
 Shaped like a traditional obelisk but coated in chalkboard, this monument will travel to Montgomery events, prompting people like you to draw and imagine what should be remembered in your neighborhood.
-In our city, we often hear about the construction of new monuments or the removal of existing ones.
-Still, much of what’s missed is the opportunity to make these structures portals for civic reimagination.
+This project serves as a portal for civic reimagination.

 Here’s How We’re Working